 - Step I – Identify all the parameters that can affect charging of a customer – identify fully and exhaustively.

 - Step II – Identify all values that each such charging parameter can take – identify fully and exhaustively.

 - Step III – Now enumerate all possible combinations of the valid values of the charging parameters – fully and exhaustively.

 He ended saying, “Now you should get the comprehensive set of unique customer profiles.
 Theoretically these should represent or perfectly map onto your million customer profiles.
 But in reality you would find a portion of your million customer profiles still unmatched by any of the unique profiles you have selected as representative profiles.
 This will happen due to errors accumulated over the years."

 Indeed, following this water-tight exhaustive approach, the number of unique customer profiles jumped from 23000 to 41000 but still this set couldn’t cover the full set of million customers as predicted.

 In any major real life activity, one of the most important parameters to ensure is assurance of success or assurance of accuracy.

 The technique of selecting representative unique set of customer profiles from a much larger set of profiles was found to be the abstract technique of Equivalence class mapping.
 Each of the unique profiles represented an equivalent class or set of many profiles with same combination of charging parameter values.

-The principle of exhaustivity along with the other two techniques formed the first set of resources in the nascent discipline of Problem Solving.
+The principle of exhaustive approach along with the other two techniques formed the first set of resources in the nascent discipline of Problem Solving.
 Once formed with clear-cut definition and how it can be used, any such resource can later be used for solving not just one but a wide range of real life problems.
 More importantly, once this possibility of abstraction and wide-range use of a problem solving resource is perceived, the pool of such resources along with how to use the resources should grow quickly over the years to a large resource pool powerful and versatile enough to be used with confidence in any real life problem situation.